Flood 2024: The Road to Recovery

 We have been providing medical aid since the onset of the flood crisis.
 Our efforts include both immediate and long-term support.

 - Mobile Medical Support.
-We established mobile clinics that operate 4–5 days a week, reaching areas with limited access to medical assistance.
-Each clinic is staffed with doctors, nurses, and psychologists.
-They provide medical consultations, psychological support, and vaccinations to protect residents from health risks caused by living in flooded areas (e.g., tetanus).
-Elderly people, children, and pregnant women are receiving essential care.
+We have established mobile medical teams that operate 4-5 days a week, reaching areas with limited access to medical assistance.
+Each team consists of doctors, nurses, and psychologists.
+These specialists provide medical consultations, psychological support, and vaccinations to protect people from the health consequences of living in flooded areas (e.g., preventing tetanus infections).
+As a result, elderly individuals, children, and pregnant women receive the essential care they need.

 - Collaboration with Local Primary Healthcare Centers (POZ).
 We are supporting three POZ facilities in Lądek-Zdrój and Stronie Śląskie, which were heavily affected by the flood.
 This includes providing medical equipment and consumables such as bandages, plasters, antipyretics, analgesics, and anti-inflammatory medications.
 Patients also have access to care from doctors, nurses, and paramedics.